mlswg/mls-protocol/draft-ietf-mls-protocol.md

 utility for detecting extensibility failures.

 GREASE values MUST be handled using normal logic for processing unsupported values.
-When comparing lists of capabilities to identify mutually-supported capabilities, clients MUST represent their own capabilities with a list containing only the capabilities actually supported, without any GREASE values.
+When comparing lists of capabilities to identify mutually supported capabilities, clients MUST represent their own capabilities with a list containing only the capabilities actually supported, without any GREASE values.
 In other words, lists including GREASE values are only sent to other clients;